Capitate bone: Surfaces

 The proximal surface is round, smooth, and articulates with the lunate bone.

 The distal surface is divided by two ridges into three facets, for articulation with the second, third, and fourth metacarpal bones, that for the third being the largest.

 The dorsal surface is broad and rough.

 The palmar surface is narrow, rounded, and rough, for the attachment of ligaments and a part of the adductor pollicis muscle.

 The lateral surface articulates with the lesser multangular by a small facet at its anterior inferior angle, behind which is a rough depression for the attachment of an interosseous ligament.
 Above this is a deep, rough groove, forming part of the neck, and serving for the attachment of ligaments; it is bounded superiorly by a smooth, convex surface, for articulation with the scaphoid bone.

 The medial surface articulates with the hamate bone by a smooth, concave, oblong facet, which occupies its posterior and superior parts; it is rough in front, for the attachment of an interosseous ligament.

 Variation

 The capitate bone variably articulates with the metacarpal of the index finger.
 However, its normal articulation is with the middle finger.

 Development

-The ossification of capitate starts at 1 – 5 months.
+The ossification of capitate starts at the third month of life on average.